MooHoll/Asian_Psyllid_Methylation/README.md

     - PCA clustering
     - Mean feature levels (e.g. promotors/exons etc.)
     - Counts in high/medium/low/no bins per feature
-    - Exon/intron average levels per gene, **NEED TO DO THIS BEFORE CAN MOVE ON SO CAN FIGURE OUT IF NEED TO SPLIT EXONS INTO BINS, E.G. EXONS 1-3)**
+    - Exon/intron average levels per gene, **NEED TO DO THIS BEFORE CAN MOVE ON SO CAN FIGURE OUT IF NEED TO SPLIT EXONS INTO BINS, E.G. EXONS 1-3 ... this is proving tricky ...)**
 - Differential DNA methylation on the CpG and feature level
     - Location of differentially methylated CpGs and count (could also include a manhatten plot)
     - Relative position in gene (if enriched there)
     - MA / scatter plot
     - Gene ontology (GO) enrichment of differentially methylated genes

-### Current progress:
+**Current progress:**

 For up to date progress see [here](./Differential_methylation/Differential_methylation.md).

 ---